By Julienne du Toit

 In the western and northern parts of the Karoo, brackish water is common, and people get so used to the salt that if they move away, they’ll add a pinch of salt to their coffee.

 Beaufort West regularly suffers from droughts.
-In 2010 their dam dried up and motorists were urged to drop off bottled water.
-By the end of the year, more than a million litres had been dropped off in the parched town.
+When their dam dried up, the Gift of the Givers came to the rescue and motorists were urged to drop off bottled water.

 Singer and Karoo herbalist Antoinette Pienaar says half the townspeople were visiting the churches to pray for rain and the other half were “in the klowe, pleading with the Watersnake”.

 One of them worked, because in February 2011, the flash floods filled up the dam.
-In 2017 the drought returned, and the town found itself in crisis once more.
-The Christmas rains have even fallen on Beaufort West, bringing some measure of relief.
+In 2017 the drought returned, and the Central Karoo plunged into crisis.